Ahmadeenbeji/US-STORE-ANALYSIS/README.md

 ------------------------------------------------------------------------------

-Finally, it is said, customers comfort is of utmost priority to every company without also compromisng making improvement in sales, profits and growth.
+Finally, it is said, customers comfort 😄 is of utmost priority to every company without also compromisng making improvement in sales, profits and growth ☹️.

 ![](Delivered.png)
+# THANK YOU FOR YOUR PATRONAGE! 🥇